 There are several different undergraduate programs offered in the forensic sciences in Montana but unfortunately, none that are accredited through the Forensic Science Education Programs Accreditation Commission (FEPAC), the accrediting branch of the AAFS.
 This accreditation may not be necessary to seeking employment, however, but could be preferred by some hiring agencies.
 Learn more about programmatic and institutional accreditation further down on this page.
 Some forensic science options in Montana include:

 Other alternatives for students in Montana include pursuing a bachelor’s degree in the natural sciences, such as biology or chemistry, and then completing a master’s degree in forensic science.
 Students looking for on-campus options at the graduate level may need to seek programs in nearby states or consider online graduate training.

 Online education can be another way for students in Montana to seek CSI and forensic science studies.
 At the undergraduate level, many of the programs are available in criminal justice with a CSI focus while at the upper level, online degrees can be specifically found in forensic science.
 The AAFS also has a listing of undergraduate, graduate degrees and certificates programs that are available online.

 Students may also discover more online educational opportunities by joining a specific forensic science organization, such as the AAFS.
 Continuing education is often an important part of learning and sometimes these resources are available online.

-Another way that students can be assured they are enrolling in a quality program is to see whether it is regionally accredited.
-In Montana and several nearby states, regional accreditation is given through the Northwest Commission on Colleges and Universities (NWCCU).
+Another way that students can be assured they are enrolling in a quality program is to see whether it is institutionally accredited.
+In Montana and several nearby states, regional institutional accreditation is awarded through the Northwest Commission on Colleges and Universities (NWCCU).
 This accrediting organization is recognized by the U.S. Department of Education and oversees accreditation at 162 institutions.